tonethar/IGME-230-GDD-Master/notes/game-design-notes-1.md

 ## III.
 Characteristics of Interesting Decisions
 - Tradeoffs - ex. *buy a sword or a healing potion?*
 - Situational - make decisions dependent on the current game situation
-- Personal - the player can express their particular playing style - *conservative*, *aggressive*, *strategic*
+- Personal - the player can express their particular playing style - *conservative* v. *aggressive*, *offensive v. defensive*
 - Persistence - the decision effects the game for a period of time

 ## IV.
-Type of Decision
+Types of Decision
 - Risk v.
 Reward
+- Short Term v.
+Long Term
+- Play Style and Personality
+- Multiple goals: short term, medium term, long term, meta goals